MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/protected-data.md

 ## Evolution of the best practices

-The governance MVP design will evolve to include new Azure Policies and an implementation of Azure Cost Management.
+The governance MVP design will evolve to include new Azure policies and an implementation of Azure Cost Management.
 Together, these two design changes will fulfill the new corporate policy statements.

 1. The Networking and IT Security teams will define network requirements.
 The Cloud Governance team will support the conversation.
-2. The Identity and IT Security teams will define Identity requirements and make any necessary changes to local Active Directory implementation.
+2. The Identity and IT Security teams will define identity requirements and make any necessary changes to local Active Directory implementation.
 The Cloud Governance team will review changes.
 3. Create a repository in Azure DevOps to store and version all relevant Azure Resource Manager templates and scripted configurations.
 4. Azure Security Center implementation:
     1. Configure Security Center for any management group that contains protected data classifications.